Implicit Neural Representation for Multiuser Continuous Aperture Array Beamforming: INR-based Learning of Beamforming Function

 These observations motivate a new aggregation and combination design.
-Interpreting $\mathbf v_k^{(l)}(\mathbf s)$ in~\eqref{eq:iterative equation of vk2} as the $l$-th layer hidden representation $\bar{\mathbf d}_k^{(l)}(\mathbf s)\in\mathbb C^{C_l\times 1}$, and viewing the summation terms as aggregation and the additive structure as combination, we design the following GNN update equation
+We interpret the beamforming function from the $l$-th iteration, $\mathbf v_k^{(l)}(\mathbf s)$, as the hidden representation in the $l$-th layer of our network, denoted by ${\mathbf d}_k^{(l)}(\mathbf s)\in\mathbb C^{C_l\times 1}$.
+Following this analogy, the summation terms in~\eqref{eq:iterative equation of vk2} guide the aggregation step, while the additive structure reflects the combination step.